c0ffeecat/csci331-fall2024-project/README.md

 ## CREATIVE OBJECTIVE

-Our objective was to create a website to which images could easily be uploaded and kept, and displayed on the site in order of upload.
+Our objective was to create a website to which images and image URLs could easily be uploaded and kept, and displayed on the site in order of upload.
 We wanted it to be able to handle both URL and direct file uploads.
 We also wanted it to be able to dynamically update rather than re-rendering the page, hence usage of HTMX.

 ## TECH SUMMARY - OVERVIEW